 situation then the sciences of genetics and longevity should eventually

 confirm and perhaps duplicate it.

-Adam and Eve in the
+Eve in the

 story, however, died.
 This implies that the human genome degenerated